Sunefei/PatchNet/README.md

-# Fondation4Graph
+# UniNet
-Implementation of "Foundation Model for Graph Pre-training"
+Implementation of "A Graph isWorth 32 Bits: Towards Graph Foundation Model" which is submitted to KDD'24

 ## Installation